netzstrategen/wordpress-core-standards/README.txt

   virtual host or the whole server (the latter is not recommended for production servers).

-- Adds client-side caching for assets having a `'ver'` query string.
+- Adds the current Git commit hash to all JS and CSS front-end asset files to ensure a stable cache invalidation, and adds client-side caching for assets having a `'ver'` query string.

 = Customization =